Netruk44/ml-interface/doc/openmw-install.md

 > **Note**: Be warned that it will take a few minutes to download the entire repository archive.
 And you'll have to redownload the entire thing every time I push an update.
 >
-> It would be very much worth your time to instead use git and clone it 😊.
+> It would probably be worth your time to instead use git and clone nixpkgs if you ever decide to rebuild the mod.

 **With flakes enabled**:
 ```bash